Procurify adds approval controls. LineNow removes work.

 Procurify is mid-market spend management with multi-level approval workflows, requisition forms, and budget vs actuals reporting — built for companies with formal AP departments.
-LineNow is a closed-loop procurement platform built for the operators actually doing the buying — every step happens in one place, supplier replies update orders automatically, and you stop retyping numbers between tools.
+LineNow is a closed-loop procurement platform built around a living purchase order for the operators actually doing the buying — every step happens in one place, supplier replies become structured order updates, and AP receives cleaner context instead of discovering variance last.

 If you have a controller and a department-level budget structure, Procurify is real.
 For everyone else, the comparison runs heavily toward LineNow.